 Place the pistachios, flour, confectioner’s sugar and salt into a bowl and stir to combine.

-Add the butter and combine with a fork until the mixture resembles fine breadcrumbs.
-Pour into the baking tin and press down to flatten with a fork.
+Add the butter and combine with a fork until the mixture resembles breadcrumbs.
+Pour into the baking tin and press down to evenly flatten.

 Bake for approximately 20 minutes or until golden on top.
 Remove and set aside.

-Place the custard and cornstarch into a saucepan on medium high heat, whisking until smooth and thickened.
+Place the custard and cornstarch into a saucepan on medium high heat, whisking until smooth and thickened, approximately 4 minutes.
 Set aside.

 Meanwhile, heat the caramel sauce in a small dish until warm.

-Pour the custard mixture into the into the baking tray, carefully spoon over the caramel and marble through evenly.
+Pour the custard mixture into the into the baking tray, carefully spoon over the caramel in heaped spoonfuls and marble with a skewer or toothpick over the entire surface of the custard.

-Place into the oven bake for a further 20 minutes or until slightly golden around the edges.
+Place into the oven bake for a further 20 minutes or until slightly golden around the edges and only jiggly in the center.

-Remove and allow to cool and then refrigerate for a minimum 30 minutes.
+Remove and allow to cool to room temperature and then refrigerate for a minimum 30 minutes.

 Meanwhile, place the blueberries in a pot on the lowest heat and cover.
 Allow to cook, stirring until soft and juicy, add the cornstarch and whisk until smooth on medium heat.